ohboyohboyohboy/monocle-print/README.txt

 == INSTALL:

-  sudo gem install monocle-print
+  sudo gem install ohboyohboyohboy-monocle-print

 == LICENSE:

 (The MIT License)

-Copyright (c) 2012 Kyle Yetter (kyle@ohboyohboyohboy.org)
+Copyright (c) 2012-2018 Kyle Yetter (kyle@ohboyohboyohboy.org)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the